mcneel/rhino.inside-revit/docs/pages/_en/beta/guides/revit-openings.md

 {% endcapture %}
 {% include ltr/api_note.html note=api_note %}

-You can use the combination of the Openings component shared here, passed to *Element.CategoryFilter* and *Document.Elements* components to collect the openings in a model:
+You can use the combination of the Openings component shared here, passed to {% include ltr/comp.html uuid="d08f7ab1-" %} and {% include ltr/comp.html uuid="0f7da57e-" %} components to collect the openings in a model:

 ![]({{ "/static/images/guides/revit-openings01.png" | prepend: site.baseurl }})